hyprwm/hyprland-wiki/pages/Contributing and Debugging/_index.md

 With that, you can build in debug, go to the debugging tab and hit `(gdb) Launch`.

+*note:* You probably want to set `watchdog_timeout = 0` in the debug {} section of your config.
+Otherwise Hyprland will notice its hanging when you hit a breakpoint and it will crash after you continue out of it.

 ### Custom, CLI

 `make debug`